gertjanbruggink/cti-conference-quadrant/README.md

 * Practical Broad Conferences deliver widely applicable, actionable content, catering to hands-on practitioners across multiple CTI areas.
 * Focused Application Conferences provide highly specialized, operational insights for targeted use cases, perfect for deep technical dives in specific CTI domains.

-## Interactive CTI Conference Quadrant Features

-Our interactive CTI Conference Quadrant allows you to personalize your view according to your career goals, needs, and interests.
-You can adjust the criteria weighting to create a customized CTI Conference Quadrant that highlights the events most aligned with your professional development.
-Save and share these customized quadrants within your team for more targeted planning and decision-making.

-Additionally, we integrate expert insights and user-contributed reviews to give you a holistic view of each conference’s strengths and limitations.
-The User Review tab lets you explore what other CTI professionals have to say about their conference experiences, providing valuable peer perspectives to inform your choices.

 ## Additional Perspectives

-Our CTI Conference Quadrant offers tailored perspectives based on key industry sectors, geographic regions, and attendee roles, enabling you to view each conference through a relevant lens.
+Our CTI Conference Quadrant offers tailored perspectives enabling you to view each conference through a relevant lens.
 These perspectives add high-impact commentary on the market and notable events, giving you a customized view that aligns with the criteria most important to you.

 The CTI Conference Quadrant helps you: